ops/developersaid/README.md

 can be hard to find nowadays.
 In addition, many modern PCs no longer have a serial port.

-Fortunately, there a simple and cheap alternative: USB to TTL converter.
+Fortunately, there is a simple and cheap alternative: USB to TTL serial converter.

+I have tested two different converters with Linux and both work well.

 ![CP210](cp210x.jpg)

+CP210 chip based converter.

 ![PL2303](pl2303.jpg)

+PL203 chip based converter.

 # Releases